CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .pgmrsrc2 VALUE

 This pseudo-op must be inside kernel configuration (`.config`).
-Defines value of the PGMRSRC2 excepts bits which can be set by other config pseudo-operations.
+Defines value of the PGMRSRC2.
+If dimensions is set then bits that controls dimension setup will be ignored.
+SCRATCH_EN bit will be ignored.

 ### .priority